KolobetsoPatji/Requirement-Analysis/README.md

 - **Provides a clear handoff:** A complete SRS and associated diagrams (ERD, component and context diagrams, UI flows) serve as a professional handoff to design and development teams.

 In short, requirement analysis turns ideas into a dependable blueprint.
 When done well, it makes development faster, cheaper, and more likely to succeed.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a critical role in the Software Development Life Cycle, because it ensure that the final product trul meets the needs and expectations of its users.
+Without this phase, teams risk building the wrong solution, wasting time, effort, and resources.

+Here are three key reasons why requirement analysis is essential:

+### 1. Prevents Miscommunication and Rework
+It establishes a shared understanding between developers, stakeholders, and users.
+Clear and validated requirements reduce the chances of misunderstandings and prevent costly rework later in the project.

+### 2. Guides Accurate Project Planning
+Well-defined requirements enable better estimates for timelines, budget, workload, and resources.
+This leads to improved planning, scheduling, and risk management throughout the development process.

+### 3. Ensures Product Quality and User Satisfaction
+By defining detailed acceptance criteria and tracaeability, requirement analysis ensures that testing and validation activities confirm that the delivered software works as expected and satisfies user needs.
+This leads to higher-quality sstems and happier users.